sebastianchristopher/Java8OCANotes/README.md

   - static methods e.g. `Boolean.valueOf(true);`, `Boolean.valueOf("TrUe");`
 * this is true for all wrapper classes, below are the full Boolean signatures as an example
 * **n.b.** String argument is non-case-sensitive
+#### You need to remember the following points about Boolean:
+1. Boolean class has two constructors - Boolean(String) and Boolean(boolean)
+  - The String constructor allocates a Boolean object representing the value true if the string argument is not null and is equal, ignoring case, to the string "true".
+  - Otherwise, allocate a Boolean object representing the value false.
+  - Examples: new Boolean("True") produces a Boolean object that represents true. new Boolean("yes") produces a Boolean object that represents false.
+  - The boolean constructor is self explanatory.
+2. Boolean class has two static helper methods for creating booleans - parseBoolean and valueOf.
+  - Boolean.parseBoolean(String ) method returns a primitive boolean and not a Boolean object
+  - (Note - Same is with the case with other parseXXX methods such as Integer.parseInt - they return primitives and not objects).
+  - The boolean returned represents the value true if the string argument is not null and is equal, ignoring case, to the string "true".
+  - Boolean.valueOf(String ) and its overloaded Boolean.valueOf(boolean ) version, on the other hand, work similarly but return a reference to either Boolean.TRUE or Boolean.FALSE wrapper objects.
+  - Observe that they dont create a new Boolean object but just return the static constants TRUE or FALSE defined in Boolean class.
+3. When you use the equality operator ( == ) with booleans, if exactly one of the operands is a Boolean wrapper, it is first unboxed into a boolean primitive and then the two are compared (JLS 15.21.2).
+  - If both are Boolean wrappers, then their references are compared just like in the case of other objects.
+  - Thus, new Boolean("true") == new Boolean("true") is false, but new Boolean("true") == Boolean.parseBoolean("true") is true.
 #### Boolean members
 * Constructors:
   - `Boolean(boolean value)`